zimmeri/TFT_Transformer/next_best/README.txt

                 - dictionary of all possible tokens where key is name of token and value is id int
             - inv_vocab.pkl
                 - dictionary of all possible tokens where key is id int and value is name of token
-        - Notebooks - all notebooks are dependent on only files above
+        - Notebooks - all notebooks are dependent on only files above, parts of code generated using chatgpt such as helper methods weighted_random_choice
             - MaskModel.ipynb
                 - trains for case where MASK is on the decision position and an action needs to be selected
             - AugmentModel.ipynb